Arthur Newman (film): Plot

 The next morning, Arthur awakes to find that Mike, and all his money, are gone.
 He decides not to vacate the room because he has nothing to look forward to.
 Police soon arrive, inviting him to the police station because Mike was caught.
+The police informs Arthur that Mike had confessed to stealing his money and ask Arthur whether he would like to press charges.
+Arthur lies and tells the police that he gave the money to Mike and that he has deep feelings for her.
+The policeman informs him that she’s a kleptomaniac and shows him the various stolen items.
+Including “Beauregard Tully’s” wallet.
+Arthur recognizes the photo as of the man he tried to resuscitate while Mike held his hand as he died.
+Arthur bails Mike out but secretly keeps Beauregard’s wallet.
 The police release Mike to Arthur's care.

-The two reminisce about the John Doe who convulsed and died at the bus station where Arthur first tried to send Mike away.
-The John Doe's wallet reveal that he is Beauregard Tully, a truck driver who lives in Newport News, Virginia, with his wife, Rosita, and their two sons.
+Outside the police station, the two reminisce about the John Doe who convulsed and died at the bus station where Arthur first tried to send Mike away.
+The wallet that Arthur has taken from the police is of Beauregard Tully, a truck driver who lives in Newport News, Virginia, with his wife, Rosita, and their two sons.
+Arthur says to Mike that he had followed her into people’s houses, wore their clothes, slept in their beds but never tried to cancel someone’s life, as she had done by stealing the dead man’s wallet, thus disabling his identification upon death.

 Arthur and Mike drive to Virginia to inform Rosita and to return Beauregard's belongings.

 The role-playing games lose their appeal, revealing that Arthur and Mike are two hearts that have been hurt by life's challenges.
 They take a deeper look at themselves and the lives they've left behind.
 Arthur decides to return home to reconnect with his son, and helps Mike realize that she should return to her sister.

 The morning after, Wallace drives Charlotte to her hometown, so she can look after her twin sister.
 Wallace assures Charlotte that he knows where he can find her, then drives off to return to his hometown to reconnect with his son.

+The film ends with Charlotte meeting her sister, the real Michaela, and Wallace appearing at his son’s house.